Embrace nature in Wyoming.

 If you’re out exploring, you may even see elk, deer, moose, and more.
 This timeless and gorgeous town was given its name for the ten nights between the Great Sioux Camps and the Platte River to the south and the northern camp near Bridger, MT.

-Nestled in the southernmost point of Wyoming, Thermopolis is a town that’s not only full of sights and attractions to behold but also comes with an abundance of natural resources.
+Nestled between the Big Horn and Bridger-Teton mountains in Wyoming, Thermopolis is a town that’s not only full of sights and attractions to behold but also comes with an abundance of natural resources.
 One can’t help being awestruck by this scenic destination with forests around it and picturesque mountain views.
 The Hot Springs State Park offers visitors relief after long hikes or those looking for some relaxation before continuing their journey across more mountainous terrain.
 At the same time, they can explore other destinations nearby like Boysen Reservoir.

 Thermopolis has a small-town feel, with a population of about 3,000 people.
 Thermopolis boasts the only stoplight in Hot Springs County, whose total population is around 4,800.
 The Wind River Canyon and Boysen State Park are located south of Thermopolis.
 You can enjoy a relaxing drive along the scenic byway on your way to Boysen Reservoir or take an exhilarating rafting trip down the winding river canyon.
 Catch world-class fishing on the Big Horn River or enjoy hunting for waterfowl, pronghorn, antelope, deer, elk, bear, sheep, moose, or more.